 Yep.
 There’s a couple of us that are not giving up on (Apple’s) Aperture yet and Canon is my brand, though our remote cameras now are Nikons, but it’s for a very specific reason.
 It’s a pain carrying Nikon lenses and cameras for your camera traps and all Canon gear for everything else.
 Canon UK and Canon USA are wonderful and they are supporting us.”

-Q. How much set up goes into each of those photos that you have on National Geographic Magazines?
+Q. How much set-up goes into each of those photos that you have in National Geographic Magazines?

 (Referring to his recent trip to India)

 Once you start meeting people, and people know you’re an honest guy, and trust you, that’s one of the biggest things you need to do; is to gain people’s trust.
 In India they said we trust you because your National Geographic but our local media

 just wants to show all the bad stuff.”